 Taught by a range of professionals, this Graphic Design program is ideal for graphic design students looking to further their practical and theoretical knowledge of typography, digital publishing, corporate identity and digital photography.
-Field trips are an integral part of the program designed to complement what is being learned in the classroom and give students a better understanding of Florence cultural and architectural heritage.
+Field trips are an integral part of the program, designed to complement what is being learned in the classroom and to give students a better understanding of Florence's cultural and architectural heritage.

 Hear What a Returned Student Says About the Program

 The European Institute of Design (Instituto Europeo di Design – IED) was founded in 1966 and has since become one of Italy’s best known fashion and design institutions.
 The institute, which has university status, has developed an incredible network of schools and partnerships around the world – what sets it apart is its interconnectedness with Italy’s design and fashion industries.
 Many of the professors at IED are also industry professionals with decades of experience in the domains in which they teach.
 IED’s innovative and practical methodology has ensured it has stayed at the forefront of technology, experimentation, creativity, strategy and professional opportunities.